-As noted previously, a primary goal of M&T's capital adequacy process and stress testing is the identification and measurement of risks and vulnerabilities specific to M&T. While credit risk related to its loans represents the most significant risk inherent in M&T's portfolio, the capital adequacy and stress testing process is designed to address a comprehensive set of risks.
+A critical goal of M&T's capital adequacy process and stress testing is the identification and measurement of risks and vulnerabilities specific to M&T. While credit risk related to its loans represents the most significant risk inherent in M&T's portfolio, the capital adequacy and stress testing process is designed to address a comprehensive set of risks.
 The types of risks considered in the stress test include, but are not limited to, the following: